 - Have you ever been tested for sexually transmitted infections or chronic viral diseases, such as hepatitis?

-- Have you experienced frequent headaches or migraines?
+- Have you experienced frequent headaches?

 - Have you noticed a red, net-like rash on your wrists or knees?